 Mary tried to see Sneezy every day in between her classes.

 Mary has done interviews on NPR, the Canadian Broadcasting Company and local television.
 USA Today mentioned Sneezy and Pepsi even came to shoot a promo with Sneezy, which unfortunately didn't work out, because Sneezy didn't show up!

 The Twelve Days Of Christmas & The Eight Days Of Hanukkah

 Lisa Hennessy decided she was done with commercial dog food for her Collie.
 She started creating healthy, fresh dishes that her dog could share with her.
 Lisa tested dozens of recipes and compiled them into several cookbooks.
 She's here to share some of her recipes with you.

-Lisa Hennessy started preparing special meals for dogs about 5 years ago when her rough collie, Shelby, was diagnosed with degenerative myelopathy.
+Lisa Hennessy started preparing special meals for dogs years ago when her rough collie, Shelby, was diagnosed with degenerative myelopathy.
 This disease caused her to lose control of her hind limbs.

 Lisa's vet asked her if she would be willing to prepare a special diet for Shelby that had been designed by a leading veterinary researcher on this disease, which would help to slow it down.
 She said of course!
 She then began cooking the recipe.

 At first, she thought there was no way her dog was going to eat this.
 The recipe included tofu, spinach, peppers, a combination that she said smelled like dirt.
 Well, to her surprise, Shelby gobbled it up!!
 She was stunned.
 Lisa then mixed this food with Shelby's regular kibble for a couple of weeks, gradually decreasing the kibble and increasing the "Shelby Food."